brentarimoto/Log-On/README.md

 ### Notifications
 - User will see a red bubble for notifications.
-- User will receive a notification on a new message, game invitation, game error, or friend request
+- User will receive a notification on a new message, game invitation, game error, or friend request.
-- Users can send notifications based on the items listed above
+- Users can send notifications based on the items listed above.
 - Users can remove notifications by either manually removing them, or following the notification to the correct page.
 ![notifications](https://github.com/brentarimoto/Log-On/blob/main/wiki/Notifications.PNG)